-I’ve been asked at some point if planning an Amalfi Coast and Puglia itinerary would be possible so I had to do it!
-Mainly because I had been on the same roads a few years back, and loved everything about it.
+I was asked at some point if planning an Amalfi Coast and Puglia itinerary would be possible, so I had to do it! mainly because I had been on the same roads a few times and loved everything about them.

-I will offer you 2 options for the itinerary, depending on the airport you will land at.
-Expect to find here all the information you need to self plan your vacation in Southern Italy: what to see, where to stop, where to stay, and most importantly, how to get around.
+I prepared 2 itinerary options depending on the airport you will land at.
+Expect to find here all the information you need to self-plan your vacation in southern Italy: what to see, where to stop, where to stay, and, most importantly, how to get around.

-Without further ado, here are my 2 options for an Amalfi Coast and Puglia itinerary.
+Without further ado, here are my Amalfi Coast and Puglia itineraries.

-For completing this itinerary, I strongly suggest renting a car.
-It will make your trip easier, you will have more flexibility, and I have split the days so that you won’t have to spend too much time behind the wheel.
+I strongly suggest renting a car.
+It will make your trip easier and give you more flexibility.
+Moreover, I organized things so you won’t have to spend too much time behind the wheel.

 My go-to car rental company is always Discover Cars.
-It is a great aggregator that will help you find and book the best option for renting a car during your trip, helping you save up to 70% on your car rental.
-They have a pretty good cancellation policy that would give you options in case your flight or travel plans change.
-You will most probably need a car to get to most of these places, especially if you want to keep a schedule.
+It is a good aggregator that will help you save money on your car rental.
+In addition, they have a flexible cancelation policy in case your plans change.
 Get your best offers here!

 How many days will you need for the Amalfi Coast and Puglia itinerary?